Andrew M. Colman

 Colman, A. M., Pulford, B. D., Omtzigt, D., & al-Nowaihi, A. (2010).
 Learning to cooperate without awareness in multiplayer minimal social situations.
 Cognitive Psychology, 61, 201-227.

-For more publications or full CV, use the panel on the left.
+For more publications with links or full CV, use the panel on the left.